kegsay/github-pull-review/README.md

 This is all also hosted on [Github pages](http://kegsay.github.io/github-pull-review/) but you can also `git clone` this repo and run it locally.

-## Difference between Github's UI and this
+## Difference between GPR and Github's UI

 Currently, GPR does the following over and above Github's UI:
  - Provides buttons along with each line comment to see "this file *when* this comment was made" and "this file *after* this comment was made"